AdamWhiteHat/Judge-Jury-and-Executable/README.md

 # Judge-Jury-and-Executable

 Requirements:
  - .NET Framework v4.8
- - Local or remote SQL database with read/write/create access.
+ - Local or remote SQL database with read/write/create access
  - Visual studio (if you wish to compile the C# code)
- - Access to the internet (or else how did you get this code???
-Also for nuget packages...)
+ - Access to the internet (or else how did you get this code?
+Also for nuget packages.)
- - Basic knowlege of SQL
+ - Basic knowledge of SQL
+ - Mounted volume to scan
+ - Administrator privileges to read that volume

 #### Hunt for viruses, malware, and APTs on (multiple) file systems using by writing queries in SQL.